-The work permit or employment permit is always just for a particular position with a particular employer.
+The work permit or employment permit is always valid only for a particular position with a particular employer.
 It is not a permit that would allow you to work wherever.
 Most larger employers will see to the matter of obtaining a work permit for you themselves as part of the process of hiring you.
 However, if you have to apply for a work permit yourself, the place to go to is the Labour Office of the Czech Republic (Úřad práce České Republiky).
 In Brno, the main office is at Polní 37.
 Your employer will have to announce the open position for a foreigner to the Labour office and you will have to wait 30 days for the position to become available.
 Read the detailed instructions on the process at the official website of the Ministry of Labour and Social Affairs.

 - What do I need to obtain a work permit?

 Your application has to specify the potential employer, the job position, the place of work, and the length of time the job will last.
-Part of the folder you have to submit is your diploma.
-The original secondary or university degree diploma has to have an apostille or superlegalization – a stamp from the local authority in the country where diploma was issued and it needs to be translated to Czech by certified language service.
-See our guide Authorization, translations and interpreting to find useful some useful tips.
+The folder you have to submit includes your diploma.
+The original secondary or university degree diploma has to have an apostille or superlegalization – a stamp from the local authority in the country where the diploma was issued and it needs to be translated to Czech by a certified language service.
+See our guide Authorization, translations and interpreting to find some useful tips.
 One important detail: the job position stated in the application must have been reported to the Labour Office as being vacant for 30 days.
 This means that the Labour office will first have to try to fill the position by turning to job seekers who have already registered with it.
 Only when this is unsuccessful will they then issue a work permit to non-EU citizens.
 Obtaining the Work Permit is described in depth on the Ministry of Labour and Social Affairs’ website.
 Find out more about obtaining an employee card in our guide Visa & residence.